reactioncommerce/reaction-docs/public-docs/how-to-extend-product.md

 ### Extend database schemas

 To extend any database schema, you just need a file that is imported into server code.
-We recommend using a file named `dbschema.js` in your plugin's `server/no-meteor` folder.
+We recommend using a file named `dbschema.js` in your plugin's `server/no-meteor` folder, and then importing that file in your plugin's `server/index.js`.
+(The `no-meteor` folder helps keep track of which files rely on Meteor while Reaction is transitioning from Meteor to pure Node.
+If your plugin has no Meteor dependencies, you may omit that folder level.)

 Refer to [SimpleSchema docs](https://github.com/aldeed/simple-schema-js#schema-rules) for more information about the object you pass to `extend`.